 Alienation of affection is a tort action, similar to a personal injury case, based on the willful and malicious interference with marriage relations by a third party.
-Alienation of affection actions are often brought at the same time or in conjunction with criminal conversation actions, because the same set of facts are often used for both actions.
+Alienation of affection actions is often brought at the same time or in conjunction with criminal conversation actions because the same set of facts are often used for both actions.
 Most states do NOT recognize alienation of affection or criminal conversation actions.
 These laws vary greatly based on the state where you reside.
 The following describes the laws that apply in North Carolina only.

 What constitutes alienation of affection

 The elements of the tort of alienation of affection in North Carolina are—

 - The parties to the marriage were happily married and genuine love and affection existed between them.